-June 2020 – Second draft iteration of SCoPEd framework approved
+June 2020 – Second draft version of SCoPEd framework approved

-The second iteration of the draft SCoPEd framework is signed off by respective boards of the three partners.
+The second version of the draft SCoPEd framework is signed off by respective boards of the three partners.

-July 2020 – Second draft iteration of SCoPEd framework published
+July 2020 – Second draft version of SCoPEd framework published

-The second iteration of the draft SCoPEd framework is published and shared with BACP members and wider stakeholders for feedback.
+The second version of the draft SCoPEd framework is published and shared with BACP members and wider stakeholders for feedback.

 The methodology document was updated and published.